milescrabill/hci/_posts/2015-4-29-deconstructing-free-to-play.md

 ![The Magic Circle]({{ site.baseurl }}/assets/magic_circle.jpg)

 From an HCI perspective, the breaking of the magic circle constitutes a poor user experience.
 The user wants to be immersed in the virtual world, but the nature of the payment process disrupts their immersion.
-Solutions that researchers have provided include better integrating ingame stores, ramping up to the payment invitation so that users are better immersed before they are asked to pay, and more specifically targeting payment requests.
+Solutions that researchers have provided include integrated ingame stores that fit the game experience, a slow ramp up to the payment invitation so that users are better immersed before they are asked to pay, and targeted payment requests that are focused on specific user segments.

 >There are no concepts that can empirically explain the customer behavior in free to play games.
 >